-When the group, contained and grounded by the steadying presence of the group facilitator, can receive a hostile expression from one of its members, and can welcome periods of conflict and disagreement that need no immediate resolution - without either conceding or punishing - a new relational space can be opened.

-In this new space, the individual's experience of their own mind and way of being can be established and lived, distinct from that of the others in the group.
+When the group, contained and grounded by the embodied presence by the group facilitators, can receive a hostile expression from one of the participants, and can welcome periods of conflict and disagreement that need no immediate resolution - without either conceding or punishing - a new relational space can open up - one in which allows for the individual's experience of their own mind and way of being, distinct from that of the others in the group.

-• One's mind can become newly alive in the respectful, engaged, and differentiated presence of the group's otherness.
+• One's mind can become newly alive in the respectful, engaged, and different presence of another.
 This can be a radical developmental shift for a group member to have.

-This fundamental shift is needed to bring an aspect of one's true self into genuine relationship with others, birthed by the capacities of the group.
-This is another boon to be experienced by the group members during their journey, once the group facilitator has a solid understanding of working with aggressive life force.
+This is the fundamental step needed to bring an aspect of one's self, at last, into genuine relationship with others, birthed by the capacities of the group.
+The is another boon to be experienced by our group members while on their journey, when the group facilitators have a solid understanding of working with aggressive life force.

-8 - Becoming An Enlivening & Disturbing Force In Service Of Life
+8 - Becoming A Disturbing Force In Service Of Life